 (d) notify in writing, accompanied by a copy of a relevant plan, the Corporation and the local government of each district in which an arterial drain or proposed arterial drain is, or is to be, situated of the designation of that drain as an arterial drain;

-(e) invite submissions from the Corporation and the local governments affected within such reasonable time as is specified in the notice of designation, and report thereon to the Minister; and
+(e) invite submissions from the Corporation and the local governments affected within such reasonable time as is specified in the notice of designation; and

 (f) review, and, as may be necessary, amend from time to time the designations made.

-(5) In so far as the course of an arterial drain or proposed arterial drain may traverse more than one district, and may affect the community or the environment, the Commission shall endeavour to evolve and coordinate measures to ensure the most practicable manner of control, management and care of the drain within the concept of an integrated scheme of drainage.
+(5) In so far as the course of an arterial drain or proposed arterial drain may traverse more than one district, and may affect the community or the environment, the Minister shall endeavour to evolve and coordinate measures to ensure the most practicable manner of control, management and care of the drain within the concept of an integrated scheme of drainage.

-[Section 99 inserted by No. 101 of 1982 s.15; amended by No. 73 of 1995 s.88; No. 14 of 1996 s.4.]
+[Section 99 inserted by No. 101 of 1982 s.15; amended by No. 73 of 1995 s.88; No. 14 of 1996 s.4; No. 38 of 2007 s.
+29.]

 Division 3 — Main drains